iotaledger/iota.rs/documentation/docs/getting_started/java/android_development.md

 :::

 ### 1.2 Creating the jar

 Afterwards, you need to run `./gradlew jar` in `iota.rs/bindings/java` in order to generate the jar file.

 The jar will be found at `iota.rs/bindings/java/native/build/libs/native.jar`

 ## 2. Build the app

 Building the actual app can be done through two different ways.
 Using Android Studio and by manual linking.

 The following 2 Sections describe both methods.

-#### Cross compile note
+:::note Cross compile

 In order to build on windows, we need to add android triplets to our VCPKG and use that during compilation.
 [TODO]

 Currently cross compiling has only worked on WSL/Linux.